Germany indicts Iraqi man over death of Yazidi slave girl | DW | 21.02.2020

-The man has been accused of letting the 5-year-old die of thirst after he and his wife kept her as a slave.
+The man has been accused of letting the 5-year-old die of thirst after keeping her as a slave in Iraq.
+The suspect and his wife, German national Jennifer W., allegedly left the girl chained up before she perished.

 German prosecutors said on Friday they had indicted an Iraqi man for allegedly leaving a Yazidi girl to die of thirst.